vzhang90/Amazon_Vine_Analysis/README.md

 ## **Overview of Analysis**
 From the following [Amazon Review datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt), the product reviews from the [US home entertainment dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Home_Entertainment_v1_00.tsv.gz) was chosen to analyze.

-To perfrom **ETL** on these Amazon Product Reviews, a new database must first be created with **AWS RDS console** according to the following connection & security settings:
+To perform **ETL** on these Amazon Product Reviews, a new database must first be created with **AWS RDS console** according to the following connection & security settings:
   - ***Inbound rules*** edited to add type `PostgresSQL` with the source set to `Anywhere-IPv4`
   - ***Outbound rules*** check that the Custom Destination has `0.0.0.0/0`